 While it's not a replacement for therapy (and no app

-), Pacifica incorporates cognitive behavioral therapy exercises to help make anxiety and stress a little more manageable.
+), Sanvello (formerly known as Pacifica) incorporates cognitive behavioral therapy exercises to help make anxiety and stress a little more manageable.
 And if that doesn't help, it also includes a directory where you can find a therapist in your area.

 Not to be confused

 , What's Up is a free app that guides you through CBT (

 Cognitive Behavioral Therapy

 Acceptance Commitment Therapy